-Ruptured achilles floors Genevieve Gregson in 3000m steeplechase
+Ruptured Achilles floors Genevieve Gregson in 3000m steeplechase

-Australian record holder Genevieve Gregson says she is “heartbroken” after rupturing her achilles tendon in the Olympic women’s 3000m steeplechase final.
+Australian record-holder Genevieve Gregson says she is “heartbroken” after rupturing her Achilles tendon in the Olympic women’s 3000-metre steeplechase final.

 Gregson, who turned 32 on Wednesday, crashed at the last water jump at the Tokyo Olympic Stadium and left the arena in a wheelchair in obvious distress.